yogeshhegde/processor-sdk-doc/source/debian/Building_Debian_Image.rst

     │   ├── build_distro.sh
     │   ├── common.sh
     │   └── setup.sh
-    ├── target
-    │   └── files for target configs
+    └── target --> Custom files to deploy in target.

 ``build.sh``: the "main" script that the user should run to generate Debian images.